idaocracy/NaninovelSceneAssistant/README.md

 Naninovel Scene Assistant is an extension that lets you easily modify Naninovel objects in real time and copy their corresponding command and parameters directly into the visual editor or clipboard.

 ## Demo
-Try the WebGL demo here: https://idaocracy.github.io/NaninovelSceneAssistantWebGLDemo/
+Try the WebGL demo here: https://idaocracy.github.io/NaninovelSceneAssistantWebGLDemo/ <br/>
-\The Vignette and ColorGradingLDR objects displayed in the demo can be obtained from my NaninovelPostProcess extension: https://github.com/idaocracy/NaninovelPostProcess
+The Vignette and ColorGradingLDR objects displayed in the demo can be obtained from my NaninovelPostProcess extension: https://github.com/idaocracy/NaninovelPostProcess

 ### Installation (v2.0+)
 1. In Unity's Package Manager, click the plus sign and navigate to *Add package from git URL...*.
 If you don't have git installed, install it and restart the computer.